Kitware/vtk-examples/src/Instructions/Guidelines.md

 ```

-* Input/Output filenames and parameters.
+- Input/Output of filenames and parameters.

     Use this snippet [GetProgramParameters](__SITE__/Python/Snippets/GetProgramParameters/)